IBM/secured-microservices-writing-to-a-consolidated-database/README.md

 Locate the Public IP address of the Virtual Server, which can be found in the Cloud Dashboard under _Resource Summary_.
 An option named _Services_ will be present, click on that button, and search for the Virtual Server on the list.
 Once the HPVS instance is located within the _Resource List_, click on the recently provisioned Virtual Server, and the HPVS Overview page should propagate.
 The _Connect_ section contains the HPVS public IP address, which is needed for the next set of steps.

 Open up a terminal window, and type in the following command.
 Note: substitute {Public_IP} with the public IP address obtained from the prior paragraph.
+**Note:** The SSH key used to  provision the HPVS instance must be used in order to successfully access the Virtual Server.
+If multiple SSH keys exist in the .ssh/ directory, please use the ssh-i argument, and point towards the key used when deploying HPVS.

 ```bash
 ssh root@{Public_IP}